lorin/booknotes/Drift-Into-Failure.md

 When an accident happens, we think we can figure out what went wrong, what the broken part is.
 But we're applying Newtonian folk-science, we really can't.

+### Technology has developed more quickly than theory

 We can model and understand things in isolation.
 But not when they are part of a system that interacts with many other components embedded within a competitive, nominally regulated society.

 We can't rely on theories that only work for simpler systems.
 Instead, must turn
 to: complexity theory (systems theory, theory of complex adaptive systems).

+### The Gaussian copula

+Example: Gaussian copula and financial crisis

+### Complexity, local and rationality

 It's impossible to objectively know how an entire complex system works.
 Because of this, to understand why people involved in a system behave the way that they do,